Developing and Financing a Family Disaster Recovery Plan

 - Sit down with your family to develop and agree on an evacuation plan.
 Your plan needs to include the possibility that you’ll be in different locations when disaster strikes.
 How and where will you meet up?

-- Know your neighborhood’s emergency response plan, including sheltering places.
+- Know your neighbourhood’s emergency response plan, including sheltering places.

 - If you’re given slightly more time to evacuate, you’ll have time to pack.
 Plan ahead of time which items you’ll take with you, and which you’ll leave behind.